tiabas/oauth2-client/README.md

 ## Authorization Grants
 The client wraps around the creation of any given grant and passing in the parameters defined in the configuration file.
 The supported grants include Authorization Code, Implicit, Resource Owner Password Credentials, Client Credentials.
 There is also support for device authentication as described in Google's OAuth 2.0 authentication methods(https://developers.google.com/accounts/docs/OAuth2ForDevices).
-They are available via the #authorization_code, #implicit, #password, #client_credentials, and #device methods on a client object.
+They are available via the #authorization_code, #implicit, #password, #client_credentials, #refresh_token and #device methods on a client object.

 ### Authorization Code